pwmckenna/console-error-throws-error/README.md

-# console-warn-throws-error
+# console-error-throws-error

 #### What?

-Patches `console.warn` to throw.
+Patches `console.error` to throw.

 #### Why?